The Real ‘Sharp Objects’ Killer Is Revealed In The First Season’s Gruesome Finale

 It is revealed in the final scene that Amma killed two of her friends, Ann and Natalie, and most likely killed a third friend.
 Viewers also see that Amma and Camille’s mom, Adora, is convicted for the two murders, although it is uncertain as to why.
 It is possible that she suspected that her daughter had killed the other girls and just wanted to protect her, but fans will have to wait until the next season to find out for sure.

 Viewers of the show may have been able to tell throughout the entire first season that there was something off about Amma.
 In the second-to-last episode, it is revealed that Adora has Munchausen by proxy and has been slowly poisoning Amma with rat poison, antifreeze, and a mixture of prescription medication.
-Adora also poisoned another one of her daughter’s to death.
+Adora also poisoned another one of her daughters to death.

 The chilling and psychedelic final scene shows just how disturbed Amma is as it flies through images of her killing her friends.
 Viewers also learn that Amma had help from her two best friends, Kelsey and Jodes, who are often seen rollerblading with Amma throughout the series.